 The Truth About Stories: A Native Narrative by Thomas King

 I am always happy to read required texts for English classes.
 My intertextuality class introduced not only Wide Sargasso Sea but King’s The Truth About Stories.
 It is a great portrayal of oral storytelling traditions of Indigenous people mainly because each chapter opens with the same story with a slight variation.
-Though most of oral storytelling is lost when in written form, King still manages to preserve enough for basic understanding of how it would have worked and how written storytelling detracts from the oral tradition.
+Though most of the oral storytelling is lost in written form, King still manages to preserve enough for a basic understanding of how it would have worked and how written storytelling detracts from the oral tradition.

 Each chapter gives the reader new insight into Indigenous culture and only a fraction of the pain and misunderstandings of a minority.
 Nevertheless, it packs a punch; and though a short read, it’s worth it.

 The Hitchhiker’s Guide to the Galaxy by Douglas Adams

 This was the first real Science Fiction book that I ever read.
 And I love to tell people to read it.
 I think that it is the perfect introduction to Science Fiction because not only is it light and short, but it is also very humorous.
 If you don’t like the absurd, then this book isn’t for you.
 But if you love an adventure story with a reluctant traveller, towels all in outer space, then this book is for you.

 I have talked about this book in so many posts, yet I still haven’t written a review.
 Nevertheless, this is the first book I recommend when someone asks me for a fantasy book.
 I won’t say that it is an adult Harry Potter, but if you love magic, vampires and history, then it is right up your alley.
 The main character of this novel /series is a low-key badass.
 She has her doctorate in history, once a personal goal of mine and works with old books, another personal goal of mine.